sowoi/ghostcms2mastodon/README.md

 # Docker compose
 See docker-compose.yml file
-You need to enter a fixed ip for the docker container. docker compse up -d
+You need to enter a fixed ip for the docker container. docker compose up -d

 # Bare metal